WillemBonnaffe/NODEBNGM/examples/MEE_2023/README.md

 ## Repository structure

-The repository contains all the files for the manuscript, which consist of:
+The repository contains all the files for the manuscript:
-* the latex files to compile the manuscript, figures, and references
+* `manuscript/` folder with the latex files to compile the manuscript, figures, and references
-* the latex files to compile the figures
+* `manuscript/figures/` folder with the latex files to compile the figures
-* the R scripts used to generate the results
+* `manuscript/figures/scripts` with the R scripts used to generate the results of the manuscript

-The repository is structured as follows:

 ![alt text](https://github.com/WillemBonnaffe/NODEBNGM/blob/main/examples/MEE_2023/fig_repo_overview.png)

-where the manuscript latex files are found in the `manuscript/` folder, the figure latex files are found in the `manuscript/figures/` folder, and all scripts are found in the `manuscript/figures/scripts/` folder.

 ## Installation